Japan business mood dips as economy seen in recession: Reuters Tankan

 "Orders we receive from clients are mostly linked to refurbishing old facilities and subsidy-related investment," said a maker of electric machinery.
 "We hardly see the kind of production increase that is seen when the economy is booming.
 As such, the economy is stalling."

 The Reuters Tankan sentiment index for manufacturers fell to 3 in November from 7 in October, posting the lowest reading since minus 4 in April 2013, when the central bank embarked on its quantitative and qualitative easing drive.
-Industries such as oil refining and precision machinery weighed on overall sentiment.
+Materials industries such as steel took a hit from China's slowdown.
 The index is seen unchanged in February.

 The service sector index fell to 22 from 27 in October, the lowest since March, dragged down by wholesalers and retailers.
 The index is expected to slip further to 21 in February.